Chat with us, powered by LiveChat ;

 Under Act 20, the Puerto Rico tax rate corporate benefits are detailed in a tax exemption decree, officially documenting the low tax rates and qualifications for businesses.

-Duration of Tax Benefits and Audits: Once obtained, the tax benefits provided by Act 20 Puerto Rico are secured for an initial term of 15 years.
+Duration of Tax Benefits and Audits: While the initial term of tax benefits under Act 20 is 15 years, businesses have the opportunity to extend benefits in line with government policies, such as the current limit of 2035.
 After this period, businesses may have the option to apply for an extension for another 15 years.

 To ensure compliance with Act 20 requirements, the OITE audits exempt businesses at least every two years.
 This helps maintain the program's integrity and ensures that companies continue to meet the eligibility criteria.